 An in-depth study of the cognitive process as it relates to the technology-enhanced classroom.
-(Inst Tech: SS even; eTeach: SS)
+(SS, even years)

 590 Current Topics in Computer Science (1-3 hours)

 Courses emphasizing the current developments in computer science which are offered according to student need and interest, and have the content described in the title.
 May be repeated provided the content is different.
 (F, S)